CaliStyle/trailpack-proxy-cart/README.md

 [![Code Climate][codeclimate-image]][codeclimate-url]

 ## Node.js eCommerce built for speed, scalability, flexibility, and love from [Cali Style](https://cali-style.com)
 Proxy Cart is the eCommerce component for [Proxy Engine](https://github.com/calistyle/trailpack-proxy-engine).
 Connect your own [Merchant Processor, Shipping Provider, Fulfillment Service, Tax Provider](https://github.com/calistyle/trailpack-proxy-generics), and import your products.
-Attach it to Proxy Engine and start building with [Proxy CMS](https://github.com/calistyle/trailpack-proxy-cms)!
+Attach it to Proxy Engine and you have an REST API based eCommerce solution!

 ## Dependencies
 ### Proxy Engine